Documentation Decay

 • Accurate.
 No changes needed.
 Update the review date.

 • Rewrite needed.
-The workflow has changed significantly enough that the article needs to be rebuilt, not patched.
+The workflow has changed enough that the article needs to be rebuilt, not patched.

 The audit output is a ranked action list.
 Prioritize by traffic first, then by ticket correlation.
+An article with 2,000 monthly views and an active ticket correlation is an emergency.
+Update it within 48 hours of finding it.

 Updating versus archiving